physiodevapp/coding-challenges/README.md

-# Programming Challenges 💻
+# Coding Challenges 💻

-Welcome to my **Programming Challenges** repository.
+Welcome to my **Coding Challenges** repository.
 Here, I share my progress and solutions to coding challenges I tackle challenges on platforms like **NeetCode** and **HackerRank**.
 This project helps me improve my programming skills, practice algorithms and data structures, and stay active on GitHub. 🚀

 I will also be including other self-proposed challenges that focus on important programming concepts or problem-solving techniques outside of platform challenges.
 These additional challenges allow me to explore and reinforce key skills in areas I find particularly valuable. 💪